OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/HealthCheckResult.md

 ### SetNullableMessage

-`func (o *HealthCheckResult) SetNullableMessage(v NullableString)`
+`func (o *HealthCheckResult) SetNullableMessage(v string)`

-SetNullableMessage gets a reference to the given NullableString and assigns it to the NullableMessage field.
+SetNullableMessage gets a reference to the given string and assigns it to the NullableMessage field.

 ### SetNullableMessageExplicitNull